ahlstromcj/seq66/INSTALL.seq66.on.Ubuntu.md

 You can pass optional flags if needed:

 - `--release` to build in release mode (the default).
 - `--debug` to build in debug mode.
+The build directory is './build/debug'.
 - `--clang` to use the Clang compilers instead of the system's default compiler.
 Build products go into ./build/clang.
 - `--gnu` to use the GNU compilers instead of the system's default compiler.
 Build products go into ./build/gcc.
 - `--portmidi` to enable that code; it lacks a couple features of the normal build.